-When looking at building a new website, there are really basic 3 types of websites that you can choose from.
+When looking at building a new website, there are really basic 3 types of content management systems (CMS) that you can choose from.

 1. Builder Based